Why a Paralegal Studies Major? The Paralegal Profession holds jobs for the future.

 Effective Winter 2017, most courses will either be hybrid (a mix of online and face to face meetings) or 100% online!

-If you would like be a paralegal major, please go to http://www.emich.edu/uacdc/forms_library/majmin.php Your major will be paralegal intent, there is no minor, and you would be awarded a B.S. degree.
+If you would like be a paralegal major, please go to http://www.emich.edu/uacdc/forms_library/majmin.php for a major change.